lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_term.md

 title: "Term Query"
 ---

-The `Term` query returns documents that contain an exact term in a provided field.
+The `Term` query returns documents that contain an exact term in the provided field.

 In order to use the `Term` query import the following:
 ```scala